 DRV8876 Single Brushed DC Motor Driver Carrier

-This compact breakout board for TI’s DRV8876 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 1.3 A (3.5 A peak) to a single bidirectional brushed DC motor.
-The DRV8876 also features integrated current sensing and regulation as well as built-in protection against under-voltage, over-current, and over-temperature.
+This compact breakout board for TI’s DRV8876 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 1.3 A to a single bidirectional brushed DC motor.
+The DRV8876 also features integrated current sensing and regulation that lets it limit the peak motor current to about 2 A by default, as well as built-in protection against under-voltage, over-current, and over-temperature.
 The carrier board adds protection against reverse voltage.

 |Description||Specs (16)||Pictures (9)||Resources (9)||FAQs (0)||On the blog (1)|